jasonkeene/wat/content/posts/automating-delve.md

 Since the debugger can write to the memory of the tracee, this allows it to set breakpoints that will suspend execution of the tracee once they are hit.
+We can then inspect the state of the tracee, allowing us to add arbitrary insturmentation logic.
 It is super interesting how this works.
 To set a breakpoint the debugger:

 1. Saves a copy of the instruction from the tracee's memory where the breakpoint should go